rsdoiel/rsdoiel.github.io/blog/2016/05/30/amp-cards-and-open-graph.md

 ## Meet the new abstractions

-Corprations believe they have the answer and they are providing us with another set of abstractions.
+Corporations believe they have the answer and they are providing us with another set of abstractions.
 In a few years maybe these will get distilled down to a shared common view but in the mean time disc costs remain reasonably priced and generating these new forms of